This post may contain affiliate links, which means I may earn a small commission from purchased products at no additional cost to you.

 So, I took the full bag to the couch.
 Nobody else was around, so I could eat to my heart’s content without worrying about the judgment from anybody else.
 No calorie counters, no accountability, no eyes darting back and forth between the quickly emptying bag and the overweight girl in baggy sweatpants shoveling the cheese curls into her mouth.

-How Quickly My Eating Was Out of Control
+How Quickly My Emotional Eating Was Out of Control

 The first handful was so satisfying.
 It was everything I wanted it to be.
 One crunchy morsel at a time, then two, then three.